 - While they're whipping, add the strawberries to a food processor or blender and blend until powder form and no clumps remain.
 Once the egg whites are in stiff peaks, add the strawberry powder and whip again for a minute.
 Then you can turn off the mixer while you make the syrup.

 - In a medium/large pot, combine water, honey, and maple syrup.
-Set on the stove, turn the heat to medium and let the mixture cook until it reaches 240ºF.
+Set on the stove, turn the heat to medium and let it come to a boil.
+Keep it at a boil until it reaches 240ºF.
 Try to not disturb it, but if it starts to bubble too high, simply lower the heat just slightly.
-I highly recommend using a candy thermometer, however if you don't have one, this typically takes about 10 minutes.
+I highly recommend getting a cheap candy thermometer from Amazon.
+It's VERY important it reaches 240 to prevent the fluff from deflating later on.

 - Remove the syrup mixture from the heat.
-While the mixer is going on medium, slowly pour into the egg whites.
+While the mixer is going on medium/high, very slowly pour into the egg whites.
 Once the syrup is all added, increase the speed and whip until the mix is thick and glossy (2-3 minutes).

 - Add in the vanilla and whip for another minute.Place in a large jar or container.
 This marshmallow fluff stores is best within the first 3-4 days but will last up to 1 week on the counter.
 You can always re-whip it if you feel as though it's gone flat, but i've never had to do so!